containers/common/docs/containers.conf.5.md

 Logging driver for the container.
 Currently available options are k8s-file, journald, none and passthrough, with json-file aliased to k8s-file for scripting compatibility.
 The journald driver is used by default if the systemd journal is readable and writable.
 Otherwise, the k8s-file driver is used.

+**log_path**=""

+Default path for container logs to be stored in.
+When empty, logs will be stored in the container's default storage and removed when the container is removed.
+A subdirectory named with the container ID will be created under the specified path, and the log file will have the default name `ctr.log` within that directory.
+This option can be overridden by the `--log-opt` flag.

 **log_size_max**=-1

 Maximum size allowed for the container's log file.
 Negative numbers indicate